yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-sdk-changelog.md

 metadata:
   robots: index
 ---
-Welcome to the Yuno SDK changelog.
-Here you can find detailed information about changes, improvements, and new features in each version of our SDKs.
+This page provides detailed information about changes, improvements, and new features in each version of our SDKs.

 ## Web SDK Versions

-Below is a complete version history highlighting key updates and improvements to Yuno's Web SDK:
+The following is a complete version history highlighting key updates and improvements to Yuno's Web SDK:

 * [Web SDK v1.3](https://docs.y.uno/v1.0.2_add-sdk-changelog-pages/changelog/web-sdk-v13-changelog#/) - Latest version with enhanced UI grouping and multilingual support
 * [Web SDK v1.2](https://docs.y.uno/v1.0.2_add-sdk-changelog-pages/changelog/web-sdk-v12-changelog#/) - Enhanced `continuePayment` method and optional initialization parameters